delvelabs/hammertime/docs/engine.md

 Parameters:

-* entry: The HTTP entry for the request.
+* entry: The [HTTP entry](reference.md#entry) for the request.
-* heuristics: The heuristics to apply to the request.
+* heuristics: The [heuristics](heuristics.md) to apply to the request.

-Return the entry of the request with the response, or raise a StopRequest if the request failed, or was rejected.
+Return: The [entry](reference.md#entry) of the request with the response, or raise a StopRequest if the request failed or was rejected.

 **coroutine perform_high_priority(entry, heuristics=None)**